Characters of the Yakuza series: Other characters

 Akiyama's secretary and the only employee at Sky Finance, who appears in Yakuza 4.
 She craves the kalbi at Korean yakiniku restaurant Kanrai, and is surprisingly strong, even able to defend herself against a troupe of yakuza.
 She formerly worked with Akiyama at the same bank he was employed at.
 After Akiyama lends Yasuko the 100 million yen she asks for, even though he knows he likely would not get it back, Hana becomes enraged and runs away.
 After being caught by Akiyama, she quits.
 She returns in the epilogue, now thin.
 The two almost kiss, but Akiyama quickly beings to talk about Hana's favourite kalbi, for which she admonishes him, asking if he's trying to make her fat again.
 Hana (EP version) can be called to sing karaoke with Akiyama on a Premium New Game, as well as her standard version.

 In the zombie spinoff Dead Souls, she appears as her former self, having returned to her old body type after going back to her old diet.

 Okinawa inhabitants

 The Karyushi Arcade and Ryukyugai areas are modeled after Naha's Ichiba Hondorigai (市場本通り) and Kokusaidori (国際通り).

-Sunshine Orphanage
+Morning Glory Orphanage

-Sunshine Orphanage (アサガオ, Asagao, Morning Glory in Japanese) is located on Naha's coast opposite a beach.
+Morning Glory Orphanage (アサガオ, Asagao, originally localized as Sunshine Orphanage) is located on Naha's coast opposite a beach.
 The institution hosts eight local children plus Haruka Sawamura and is managed by Kazuma Kiryu, though the land belongs to Shigeru Nakahara.
 Kiryu was himself raised in a similar institution called Sunflower Orphanage during the 1970s and 1980s, so when was asked if he knew anyone to take on the job, he volunteered himself.